Current Members

 Post-Doctoral Fellow

-PhD in Material Science and Engineering, University of Michigan
+PhD in Material Science and Engineering, University of Michigan, MI

 Carly Grossman